mysticmanikk/CIS345project4/README.md

 ----------------
 In this group project, the breakdown would be:

-([Manikdeep Kaur LNU]: 55% and [John Mendicino]: 45%) contribution to all aspects of the project, including CUDA kernel implementation, debugging, and performance evaluation.
+([Manikdeep Kaur LNU-2855864]: 55% and [John Mendicino-CSU ID]: 45%) contribution to all aspects of the project, including CUDA kernel implementation, debugging, and performance evaluation.

 Design Details
 --------------